-The Pantheon was built before the Eiffel Tower and the Arc de Triomphe were erected and was the first structure that offered 360-degree views over Paris, offering the best views of the city.
+The Pantheon was built before the Eiffel Tower and the Arc de Triomphe.
+It was the first structure that offered 360-degree views over Paris, the best views of the city.

 The construction of the Pantheon came about as a promise made by King Louis XV in 1744.
-He was suffering from a serious and mysterious illness (later believed to be gout) and vowed that if he recovered, he would build an edifice worthy of the patron saint of Paris, St. Genevieve.
+He suffered from a serious and mysterious illness (later believed to be gout).
+He vowed that if he recovered, he would build an edifice worthy of the patron saint of Paris, St. Genevieve.
 Louis recovered and had the Pantheon built on the site of the church of Sainte-Genevieve.
 Construction of the Pantheon began in 1758 and ended in 1789, at the beginning of the French Revolution.
-Like constructions projects today, the Pantheon ran into delay after delay — most related to financial difficulties.
+Like construction projects today, the Pantheon ran into delay after delay — most related to financial difficulties.

 King Louis XV tasked Jacques-Germain Soufflot, his chief architect, with this monumental project.
-Architect Soufflot aspired to create a classical structure that would outrival St. Peter’s Basilica in Rome and St. Paul’s Cathedral in London, but unfortunately, he died before the building was completed.
+Architect Soufflot aspired to create a classical structure that would outrival St. Peter’s Basilica in Rome and St. Paul’s Cathedral in London.
+Unfortunately, he died before the building was completed.
 After Soufflot’s death, one of his students proceeded with the project.
 He deviated slightly from Scufflot’s initial blueprint but still ended up with one of the finest neoclassical monuments.

 The completion of the Paris Pantheon construction coincided with the start of the French Revolution.
 It was the best of times, it was the worst of times.
 The Revolutionary government changed the building from a church sanctuary to a mausoleum for eminent Frenchmen.
 Over time, the building changed between mausoleum and church several times, and today it stands as a mausoleum where the remains of great Frenchmen – heroes, leaders, artists, and writers – are interred.

 In the center of the Pantheon, beneath its dome, is a pendulum standing nearly 220 feet tall.
-This is Foucault’s Pendulum, named for physicist Leon Foucault, who, in 1851, built the pendulum to conduct experiments demonstrating the earth’s rotation on its axis – against the then conventional belief that it stayed still.
-The pendulum was initially installed in 1851 but was later moved to the Musée des Arts et Métiers, before returning to the Pantheon in 1995.
+This is Foucault’s Pendulum, named for physicist Leon Foucault.
+In 1851, he built the pendulum to conduct experiments demonstrating the earth’s rotation on its axis – against the then-conventional belief that it stayed still.
+The pendulum was installed in 1851 but was later moved to the Musée des Arts et Métiers, before returning to the Pantheon in 1995.
 Beautiful in its simplicity., the Foucault pendulum is a focal point beneath the central dome.

-After spending time appreciating all this art and history, you’ll have the option of visiting the necropolis (mausoleum) or climbing stairs to get a view of Paris from the top.
+After appreciating all this art and history, you’ll have the option of visiting the necropolis (mausoleum) or climbing stairs to view Paris from the top.

 I much preferred to climb up, however—all 206 steps to the colonnade beneath the dome.
 Don’t let the fact that this is a guided tour turn you away from this option.
-It’s really only “guided” so that you don’t get lost on the way up!
-The way is narrow and steep, and at times can be a little disorienting.
-Don’t worry about making the climb in record speed — go slow and rest along the way if you need to.
+It’s only “guided” so you don’t get lost on the way up!
+The way is narrow and steep and sometimes can be a little disorienting.
+Don’t worry about making the climb at record speed — go slow and rest along the way if you need to.
 You won’t be the only one.